ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 ## Mergesort

 ::: TODO
+- Prio 1: flatten some subsections
-- Prio 1: complexity analysis
+- Prio 1: divide in two sections?
+Mergesort + Mergesort alternatives
 - Prio 2: general rewrite of the text
-- Prio 3: invariants
+- Prio 2: invariants
 :::

 A divide-and-conquer algorithm does the following things: